pfheatwole/thesis/source/introduction.rst

 paraglider dynamics; :doc:`flight_simulation` suggests one possible choice, and presents the resulting dynamics function.

-To conclude the primary contributions of this paper, :doc:`case_study` presents an example that uses the parametric model to approximate a physical paraglider wing, compare static performance analyses to expected results, and demonstrate several dynamic scenarios to highlight the flexibility of the model.
+To conclude the primary contributions of this paper, :doc:`demonstration` presents an example that uses the parametric model to approximate a physical paraglider wing, compare static performance analyses to expected results, and demonstrate several dynamic scenarios to highlight the flexibility of the model.

 In closing, :doc:`future_work` briefly surveys the remaining steps to solving the flight reconstruction problem, extracting wind field patterns from sets of